UyiAguebor/tech242-AWS-linux/Advanced AWS/Alarm.md

 ![Breach ](../readme-images/alarm-trigger.png)

-## when this threshold was breached i recieved an email.
+## When this threshold was breached i recieved an email.

 ![Alarm](../readme-images/alarm.png)